 University of Georgia, USA

 The founder, Dr. Young W. Park is professor of Food Science at the Georgia Small Ruminant Research & Extension Center, Fort Valley State University, Fort Valley, Georgia (USA), and an Adjunct Professor emeritus at the Department of Food Science & Technology, University of Georgia, Athens, Georgia (USA), and currently an Adjunct Professor at the Mongolia International University and Mongolia Huree University, Ulaanbaatar, Mongolia.
 Previously, he served as Associate Professor and Research Scientist at the International Dairy Goat Research Center, Texas A&M University System, Prairie View A&M University, Prairie View, Texas (USA) during 1982-1997.
 His research has been centered on dairy goat products development and their quality evaluation studies for the past 33 years.
 Recently, Dr. Park published six well known books that have drawn worldwide attention to dairy scientists, food scientists, nutritionists, allergy specialists, health professionals and consumers.
 His first book released in 2006 entitled, “Handbook of Milk of Non-Bovine Mammals” has been translated into Spanish and Chinese editions.
-His third book, “Bioactive Components in Milk and Dairy Products“ published in 2009 also has been in high demand around the world, and currently being translated into Chinese.
+His third book, “Bioactive Components in Milk and Dairy Products“ published in 2009 also has been in high demand around the world, and has been translated into Chinese in 2015.
 Dr. Park’s 6th book, “Milk and Dairy Products in Human Nutrition” has been published in 2013.
 Furthermore, he has published the most downloaded article in Small Ruminant Research Journal since 2007.
 Dr. Park has more than 300 publications including 8 books, 34 chapters, 80 refereed journal articles, 200 abstracts, approximately 30 invited papers in national and international symposia and conferences.
 Dr. Park has been nominated to the 2000 outstanding scientists of the 21st century three times by the International Biographic Centre, Cambridge, England, since 2000.

 The dairy production in the U.S. and Western world has been virtually dominated by the cow milk industry.
 The dairy goat industry will never be able to compete with cow dairy counterparts in terms of volume of production.
 The goat milk industry has faced many challenges for its survival, including the seasonality of milk production and development of superior quality dairy goat products attractive to the consumers.
 There has been, however, more demand than supply for goat cheeses in Georgia and other states especially in specialty gourmet restaurants.
 In order to meet this demand and overcome the barrier of the seasonality of goat milk production, many extensive research are required to discover effective solutions for this inherent natural challenging problem.
 Some limited literature have shown that the processing and holding of precheese or finished cheese in frozen storage for later use, or production of the frozen products using ultrafilteration, as an alternative.
 On the other hand, with the recently funded research grants by the USDA, Dr. Park and his research group have successfully demonstrated the feasibility of frozen goat milk cheeses during peak milk production season and market the products later during off-season, although freezing cheeses is not in common commercial practice.
 This successful research outcome has shown a great positive impact on year-round marketing of dairy goat products including the off-season period, and greatly enhanced the sustainability and profitability of the dairy goat industry.
 The subsequent studies conducted by Dr. Park’s laboratories have positively identified the food qualities and shelf-life of the frozen-stored goat cheeses were feasible and acceptable in regard to nutritional, chemical, microbiological, textural, and sensory qualities.
 These research results have been reported in several refereed journals, including J. Dairy Science, J. Agricultural and Food Chemistry, J. Sensory Studies, and Small Ruminant Research J.